Come and join us for one week Hatha Yoga on Paros;

 Paros is the most central island of the Cyclades and there are several ferries (daily) to many other islands.

 You will be staying in Aliki Panorama Hotel, situated only 300 meters away from the seafront, beautiful beaches and fishing village Aliki.

 The hotel has 13 rooms with 31 single beds, but in some rooms we can make a double bed, if needed.
 Most rooms have 2 beds, some 3 or 4.
-Half of the rooms have balcony with seaview, the other half have a view towards some nice small Greek white houses (with the typical Cycladic style architecture), the swimmingpool and the mountain.
+Half of the rooms have balcony with seaview, the other half have a view towards some nice small Greek white houses (with the typical Cycladic style architecture), the swimming pool and the mountains.

-There is a bar with soft music, open for sunset drinks, a (not to big) swimmingpool with sun terrace and a fully equiped yoga shala.
-We provide towels for the swimmingpool but not for the beach.
+There is a bar/restaurant with soft music, open for Asian wok food and sunset drinks, a (not to big) swimmingpool with sun terrace and a fully equiped yoga shala.
+We provide towels for the bathroom and the swimmingpool but not for the beach.
 So take your own beach towel with you, or buy one in Aliki.
 You don't need to bring anything with you for the yoga, just comfortable clothes to wear.

 Oona's Yoga School was chosen by 2 million members of L(uxury)T(ravel)G(uide) to offer the best yoga holiday in Europe for 2018!